Morss/flask-docker/README.md

 ### With Vagrant
-With vagrant you can boot up a vm, build and run the image with one command:
+With Vagrant you can boot up a VM, build and run the image with one command.
+To do this you'll need Vagrant installed with a VirtualBox backend.
 ```
 $ vagrant up
 ```